blualg/m-ovito/doc/manual/installation.rst

   .. error::

     The activation step could not be completed due to an issue with the local license information store.
 File path: :file:`$HOME/.config/Ovito/LicenseStore.ini`.
     Please check if file access permissions are correctly set.
 OVITO Pro requires read/write access to this filesystem path.

   .. admonition:: Solution

-    OVITO Pro needs to save its licensing information under the path :file:`$HOME/.config/Ovito/`, which is the `canonical storage location <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`__ for configuration data of Linux/Unix applications.
+    During license activation, OVITO Pro needs to create the directory :file:`$HOME/.config/Ovito/` to store the downloaded licensing information.
+    The error occurs if creating this directory or storing files in this directory is prevented by insufficient file system permissions.

+    In many cases, the parent directory, :file:`$HOME/.config/`, is the actual reason for this problem, because it is owned by the wrong macOS user account.
+    :file:`$HOME/.config/` is the `canonical storage location <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`__  for application configuration data on Linux/Unix systems.
+On macOS, this directory is not created by the system by default, but rather it is created by individual applications such as OVITO when they run for the first time.
+As a result, the ownership and permissions of this directory can vary depending on how it was created and which system user ran the first process creating it.

-    On some macOS computers, the :file:`$HOME/.config/` directory may have been marked as write-protected by the system administrator, which lets the license activation process fail.
-Please ask your system administrator to make the :file:`$HOME/.config/Ovito/` subdirectory writable by applications running under your user account.
+    It can happen that :file:`$HOME/.config/` is owned by the system administrator ("root" user), because it was the root user who first ran an application creating the :file:`.config` directory.
+As a result, your personal user account, which you are using to install OVITO Pro, can't make further modifications to the directory, which lets the license activation fail.
+To resolve the problem, ask your system administrator to create the :file:`$HOME/.config/Ovito/` subdirectory for you and make it writable by your personal user account -- or follow `these instructions <https://apple.stackexchange.com/a/320686>`__ to correct the ownership of the :file:`$HOME/.config/` parent directory yourself.

-    If this is not possible for some reason, you can set the standard environment variable ``XDG_CONFIG_HOME`` to point to some directory other than :file:`$HOME/.config/`.
-    `This will redirect OVITO Pro <https://specifications.freedesktop.org/basedir-spec/latest/ar01s03.html>`__ to store its licensing information in a different location.
+    If changing the ownership is not possible for some reason, as a last resort, you can set the standard environment variable ``XDG_CONFIG_HOME`` to point to some existing directory other than :file:`$HOME/.config/`.
+This redirects OVITO Pro <https://specifications.freedesktop.org/basedir-spec/latest/ar01s03.html>`__ to store its licensing information in a different place, i.e., in a writable filesystem path of your choice.